Light-harvesting with guide-slide superabsorbing condensed-matter nanostructures

 \subsection{``Free" ratcheting reinitialisation}

 Analysing the complete optical process map in Fig.~\ref{fig:3Doptical}, we see that for GS-SA there are additional optical pathways.
-In the main text we focussed only on the collectively-enhanced optical transitions, linking states which are optically disconnected from `off-ladder' system eigenstates.
+In the main text we focussed on discussing only on the collectively-enhanced optical transitions, linking states which are optically disconnected from `off-ladder' system eigenstates (whilst all pathways were included in the calculations).
 For GS-SA, however, each (bottom of excitation manifold) ladder state is optically connected to the other states in adjacent manifolds above as well as below.

 As mentioned above, beneath the target transition in GS-SA the suppression covers all transitions from the ladder states to the entirety of the manifold below, and is thus effective for all possible decay pathways.
-By contrast, processes linking ladder states to higher energy off-ladder states in the manifold above are not necessarily suppressed: these transitions can potentially have a frequency larger than the cut-off, meaning optical excitation to the manifold above remains possible.
+By contrast, processes linking ladder states to higher energy off-ladder states in the manifold above are not necessarily suppressed: these transitions can potentially have a frequency larger than the cut-off, meaning optical excitation to the manifold above remains possible (see Fig.~\ref{fig:3Doptical} and Fig.~\ref{fig:GoodBadCartoon} for an example of such a transition).
 If such an excitation occurs, then rapid phonon relaxation takes the system down to the bottom of the new manifold, from where optical relaxation is suppressed, but excitation is once more still possible.
 This mechanism allows for the system to climb the ladder without external reinitialisation.
 The quality of this self ladder climbing depends on the strength of the suppression.

-In the main text, Fig.~3a shows this effect: for negligibly small reinitialisation the net power produced increases as suppression strength increases.
-The inset of Fig.~3a, showing net power as a function of reinitialisation rate, also demonstrates this effect, demonstrating that as the external reinitialisation process begins to dominate over naturally occurring `free' reinitialisation for $\gamma_r \gtrsim 10^{-6}$~eV.
-Further, comparing different $N$ at 99\% suppression, we observe that free reinitialisation works well for climbing up to two manifolds.
-Finally, one can see that for the trimer, the cost of having fast external reinitialisation to steer more of the system into the superabsorbing regime is not worth the gains in power produced, since the net power actually decreases in this regime.
-This is understandable by a combination of the free reinitialisation only having to bridge one rung, and the limited collective enhancement of a small trimer system.